Varietyz/literegenmeter/README.md

 - Fixes visual bugs whilest adding extra functionality, ensuring better alignment and compatibility with the RuneLITE theme.

 - **Poison Heart Alignment**:
   Moves the poison/venom/disease heart to the correct location in the hitpoints orb tab.
-This is enabled via the 'Dynamic HP Orb' setting.
+This is enabled via the 'Poison Icon' setting.
   - *(replaces 'Poison' Plugin)*